 What does this guarantee cover?

-- Return the dog for a replacement dog of equal value
+- Return the dog for a replacement dog of equal value when one becomes available.

-- Retain the dog and receive reimbursement for reasonable veterinary fees, not exceeding the adoption price
+- Retain the dog and receive reimbursement for reasonable veterinary fees, not exceeding the adoption price.

 What is not covered?